trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 SSE is a good option for real-time as it's a bit easier to deal with than WebSockets and handles things like reconnecting and continuing where it left off automatically.

-## Usage

-For a full example, see [our full-stack SSE example](https://github.com/trpc/next-prisma-sse-subscriptions).

 ## Setup

 :::info